-(a) A certificate of completion of a referee's training program from another state, other regulating bodies such as the Association of Boxing Commissions, and other organizations that have a referee's training program certified by the Association of Boxing Commissions.
+(a) A certificate of completion of a referee's training program from another state, other regulating bodies such as the Association of Boxing Commissions, and other organizations that have a referee's training program certified by the Association of Boxing Commissions or another association recognized by the department.

-(b) A resume with 3 professional references that can verify the number of years of experience as an amateur or professional referee along with a log of experience.
+(b) A resume with 3 professional references that can verify the number of years of experience as a referee along with a log of experience.

-(c) A valid and current license as a referee from another state or another organization that regulates the sport of mixed martial arts.
+(c) A valid and current license as a referee from another state or organization.

-1. A passing grade on an examination administered by the department that tests the examinee's knowledge of mixed martial arts, and successful completion of the trial referee program specified in subd.
+(d) 1.
+A passing grade on an examination administered by the department that tests the examinee's knowledge, and successful completion of the trial referee program specified in subd.
 2.